spgar/ccgscrape/README.md

-# scgscrape
+# mtgscrape

-This is some NodeJS that will scrape StarCityGames deck information into JSON.
+This is some NodeJS that will scrape Magic: The Gathering deck information into JSON.

 ### /scrapedeckids/
 /scrapedeckids/ takes in a date range and returns JSON of all top 8 Legacy decks within the date range.
 Should be more general, right?